snipem/monako/README.md

 ![Run Monako](https://github.com/snipem/monako/workflows/Run%20Monako/badge.svg?branch=develop)

-A less opininated document aggregator and publisher.
+A less opinionated document aggregator and publisher.
 Easier to use and to adapt than Antora, Hugo, JBake and the likes.

 ## Design Goals